Martina99188/DevOpsMobileAplicationDevelopment/README.md

     - **FinalAnalysis.csv**.
 The file contains the commit and the categories associated with each commit.
     - **HashCommit.csv**.
 The file contains the commit and ID associated with each commit.

-  - **CorrespondencesDeploy**
+  - **CorrespondencesDeploy**.
 The file contains all information about the repository and the commits considered for the Deploy phase.

-  - **CorrespondencesTest**
+  - **CorrespondencesTest**.
 The file contains all information about the repository and the commits considered for the Test phase.

-  - **compareMetadata**
+  - **compareMetadata**.
 This Python code utilizes the `pandas` and `csv` libraries to process and filter data from multiple CSV files.
 The code reads three CSV files containing metadata, final analysis results, and commit hashes.
 It creates dataframes using the `pandas` library.
 It then iterates through the rows of the 'metadata' dataframe, checking if the current commit ID is present in both the 'HashCommit' and 'FinalAnalysis' dataframes.
 If the commit is found in both dataframes and is labeled as a "RELEASE" in the 'FinalAnalysis' dataframe, the relevant metadata is selected and written to a new CSV file named 'CorrespondencesDeploy.csv'.
 The code is essentially filtering and extracting specific information based on conditions related to commit IDs and labels, and the selected data is saved in a separate CSV file for further analysis or reference.

 * **Q2**
   * **Q2_BoxPlot.py**